 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the GX850) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic GX850 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores substantially higher (15 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (2.5 stops ISO advantage).